plblum/jivs/README.md

     secondValue: ...date object representing Today...;
 }
 ```
 > A fluent syntax is also part of Jivs.
-It simplifies manual entry of building conditions and several other objects that will be [shown later](#Fluent-syntax).
+It simplifies manual entry of building conditions and several other objects that will be <a href="#fluentsyntax">shown later</a>.
 We'll look at it once you have the full picture using these Config objects.

+**See also: <a href="#createconditions">Creating your own Conditions</a>**

 <a name="bridge"></a>
 ## Bridging business logic and UI validation